-- Ideally during the dormant season-in the fall after leaf drop or in early spring before bud break. - Weather conditions are cool and allow plants to establish roots in the new location before spring rains and summer heat stimulate new top growth. - Healthy balled and burlapped or container trees can be planted throughout the growing season. - In tropical and subtropical climates where trees grow year round, any time is a good time to plant a tree, provided that sufficient water is available.
+Ideally: trees are planted during the dormant searon - in the fall after leaf drop or in early spring before budbresk.
+Weather conditions, are enol and allow plants to establish roots in the new location before spring rains and summer heat stimulate new top growth.
+Healthy halled and burdapped or container trees, howeven can be planted throughout the growing searon if given appropriate care.
+In cropical and subtropical effuates where trees grow year round, any time is a good time to plant a tree, provided that sufficient water is available.